Create and react to events using Webhooks API V2

 A webhook for iModel events is created by sending a POST request to https://api.bentley.com/webhooks/.
 Authorization header with valid Bearer access token is required.

 The Webhooks API V2 can only be called by Service Applications.
-This request requires an Authorization header with a valid Bearer token with the webhooks:modify scope.
 For more information on Service Applications and how to obtain an access token can be found here.
 A list of your Service Applications can be found here.

 Example HTTP request for "Create webhook" operation